 The only bits that I wasn’t totally on board for with Remake were the side quests and some of the new characters.
 I wouldn’t say any of the optional missions are bad, but the vast majority of them pale in comparison to the main story, and the people they introduce, while most are enjoyable, end up being ones I wouldn’t miss terribly if they didn’t show up in part two.
 Remake clearly prioritizes fleshing out the original roster over anyone else.
-The only new character I found myself really taking a liking to was Roche, the racing-themed antagonist who wants nothing more than to spar or race against someone of equal skill and power.
-Out of all the new folks I saw in Remake, Roche was the only one who truly felt like a Final Fantasy character.
+The only new character I found myself really taking a liking to was Roche, the racing-themed antagonist who wants nothing more than to spar or compete against someone of equal skill and power.
+Out of all the newcomers I saw in Remake, Roche was the only one who truly felt like a Final Fantasy character.

 Overall, Final Fantasy VII Remake is an awe-inspiring reimagining of a legendary tale, and a tremendous achievement in gaming.
 It’s improved visuals, soundtrack, and gameplay manage to bring the opening arc of my favorite video game story to a whole new level.
 I had been waiting almost five years to play this game (much, much longer of you count the rumors that arose over the years before it was announced) and holy cow it was worth it the wait.